-Notices were posted throughout the facility, in areas that were accessible to both offenders and staff.
-The IPCM forwarded the Auditor (10) ten date stamped pictures of audit notices posted in different locations within the facility to include housing units, general areas, hallways, etc. The pictures reflected a date stamp of November 6, 2019, indicating the date they were taken with the posted upcoming audit information in their assigned position.
+Notices were posted throughout the facility, in areas that were accessible to both inmates and staff.
+The IPCM forwarded the Auditor ten (10) pictures of audit notices posted in different locations within the facility to include housing units, general areas, hallways, etc. The pictures were provided to the Auditor January 14, 2021 and the IPCM stated they had been posted in December 2020, six (6) weeks prior to the on-site audit.
 The posted notices were observed in the photographed locations, as well as numerous other locations, during the on-site audit tour.